Other contact information

 Know your options

-Stormwater facilities aren't safe for any type of recreation because inlet and outlet pipes keep water continuously flowing beneath the frozen top layer.
+Stormwater facilities aren't safe for any type of recreation, including skating, sledding and walking, because inlet and outlet pipes keep water continuously flowing beneath the frozen top layer.
 Choose a safer alternative and skate on a

 safe rink this winter.